BehroozEtebari-DWR/Well_logs2Aquifer_Params/README.md

 For the following inputs, you will need to run the code separately for each input file.
 This means that for each individual input file, you should execute the code independently, ensuring that each file is processed one at a time.
 Make sure to modify the file path or input settings in the code before each run, depending on the specific file being used.

-# Parameters to process for C2VSimFG version 2.0 model 4 layers using ArcPy
+# Parameters to process for C2VSimFG version 2.0 model 4 layers using ArcPy (IDW; no pilot points)
 There are three additonal python Jupyter Notebooks (10.0 & 10.1 and 10.3) developed to convert aformentioned data into Aquifer Parameters: parameters = ['Avg_CoarseFraction', 'Avg_Kxy', 'Avg_Kv', 'Avg_Ss', 'Avg_Sy']
 for all four C2VsimFG2.0 layers,